 VK: The next publication we have planned is a curriculum for citizen developers.
 We are also creating a brand kit for potential partners to educate them on best practices when working with our brand identity.

 VK: Keep in mind that your content creation process will change because you will be thinking about marrying the content and visuals in an entirely different way than you used to.
-Most importantly, have fun using the tool.
+Most importantly, have fun using the platform.
 You’ll be amazed at how fast you can create visually attractive and interactive content once you’ve nailed down the basics.

 LS: As a brand manager, my tip is to create a mother of all templates, including the brand theme and different variations of page templates.
-Whether it's sales, marketing, or HR, other departments of your organization will have a central document to reference and not have to worry about not being on brand.
+Whether it's sales, marketing, or HR, other departments of your organization will have a central document to reference and not have to worry about not being on-brand.

-Organisation: Betty Blocks
+- Organization: Betty Blocks

-Publication: The No-Code Solution to Your Digital Transformation
+- Featured content: The No-Code Solution to Your Digital Transformation